 If your item isn't listed above, do not put it in your curbside recycling container.
 Below are common contaminants that should NOT be put in your recycling container:

 - Tanglers like plastic bags, ropes, and hoses

 - Hazardous materials like diapers, batteries, or aerosol cans

 - Non-recyclable material like foil bags, plastic straw, plastic toys, scrap metal

 - Items with mixed materials including oatmeal and peanut containers

 Need to set up garbage and yard waste pick-up service?
+Check out this video on how to get started.
 Weekly garbage service is required by code.
 Current haulers licensed in Fridley can be reached at: